praxes/praxes/doc/users/intro.rst

 programmers, the most compelling reasons to use Python.

-Scientific computing is currently undergoing something of a Renaissance in the python community.
+Scientific computing is currently undergoing something of a Renaissance in the Python community.
 It is now possible to create a compelling alternative to Matlab using NumPy, SciPy, IPython, Matplotlib, and a GUI toolkit like PyQt4.
 There are many really high-quality python libraries available, for example, PyTables manages extremely large datasets by interfacing with the standardized